 Falling Uphill sample chapters, movies and a free book

-At the bottom of this page, you can read one of the funniest chapters about how my friend Edwin traded a pen for a sheep as he tried to teach a Tibetian shepherd a “lesson”.
+Below, you can read one of the funniest chapters about how my friend Edwin traded a pen for a sheep as he tried to teach a Tibetian shepherd a “lesson”.
 This is a very funny story that falls into the section “Survival”.

 Even more samples online